Wadjinny/d3_csv_viz/readme.md

 # D3 Visualization: From CSV to Insights
-An extremely efficient tool for gaining insights directly from a CSV file without any need for processing.
+An extremely efficient & interactive web tool for gaining insights directly from a CSV file without any need for preprocessing.
 **Note:** This tool needs an internet connection to function correctly.

 ## Usage Instructions